Tapping into a child's innate instinct to tinker can create richer and more meaningful learning experiences

 Located on the main campus of Carolina Friends School, rooms in the Lower School are open, colorful, and designed for maximum flexibility, providing space for both independent study and group learning as well as for play.
 The large playground invites a variety of creative play activities, while the School's creek and wooded, rural setting offer an ideal environment for exploration and nature study.

-We have four mixed-age classes with students in the first through fourth grade age range.
+We have three mixed-age classes with students in the first through fourth grade age range.
 Each class provides group identity and is taught by a collaborative team of teachers.
 Classes are divided into smaller groups to work on academic skills as well as artistic and athletic endeavors.
 Our youngest students enter the Lower School in either River or Sky class.
-Our older students are placed in either Forest or Mountain class until they are ready to go to Middle School.
+Our older students are placed in Fountain class (one unit that totals the equivalent of two classes) until they are ready to go to Middle School.

 Independent and group projects stand out among the primary elements of the Lower School curriculum, as students apply the skills and ideas they acquire and become practiced investigators.